 When you start to learn some more elusive recipes, you can even double the worth of something like gold nuggets.
 Though you can sell these for 10,000 bells a pop, using one to craft a hot item like the Golden Gears will immediately bump up the return to anywhere over 20,000 bells.
 That 2x increase can really add up.

-If this is your first Animal Crossing title, you might have wondered why everyone shared which fruit their island had at the very start.
+If this is your first Animal Crossing game, you might have wondered why everyone shared which fruit their island had at the very start.
 It wasn’t just to shove it in the face of peach fans who had nothing but pears.
-Every island is assigned one native fruit: Peaches, pears, oranges, apples, or cherries.
-There are coconuts, too, but you can only grab these from Nook Miles Ticket islands without resorting to other players who’ve already nabbed one to cultivate.
+Every island is assigned one native fruit: peaches, pears, oranges, apples, or cherries.
+There are coconuts, too, but you'll find these on virtually any deserted island you visit.

 Your island’s native fruit isn’t worth much to the Nook twins.
 They’re a common sight.
 But get your hands on any other fruit not native to your island, and you can start to make some good money.